 4. ECONOMIC OR FINANCIAL VIOLENCE.

 Money can also be used as a weapon in a relationship.

-The Perpetrators of an economical abuse check the household expenditure in detail,
+The Perpetrators of an economic abuse check the household expenditure in detail,

-prevent their victims a private job or income or take away their money.
+prevent their victims from a private job or income or take away their money.

-This keeps the victim completely dependent on the partner and it becomes even harder to escape the domestic violence.
+This keeps the victim utterly dependent on the partner, and it becomes even harder to escape domestic violence.